wardle/concierge-api/README.md

 It needs to interact with a wide range of different computing and data services, in order to operate safely and efficiently.
 Such applications, whether web-based or running on mobile devices, should be lightweight and ephemeral, focused on providing an outstanding user experience, and usually developed to solve a well-defined user need in a specific context, workflow or process.

-To support such applications, Concierge provides a range of well-defined and easy-to-use, portable application programming interfaces, grouped into modular services.
+To support such applications, Concierge provides a range of well-defined and easy-to-use, portable application programming interfaces, grouped into modular domain-driven services.

 1. Patient identity / demographics manager
 2. Professional identity manager